cherealnice/Sinterest/README.md

 the Main page and the User Show).

 ### Bonus Features (TBD)
+- [ ] Organize Boards by categories
+- [ ] Add multiple tags on Sins and Boards
 - [ ] Prettify transitions
 - [ ] Use javascript library for cleaner tag selection
 - [ ] Change logs for Boards